 Information reported to the chief operating decision maker for the purpose of resource allocation and assessment of segment performance focuses on the types of goods.
-The Group's only reportable segment in the years ended December 31, 2023 and 2022 are the sewing machine spare parts segment and face mask machines segment as the Group's main activities are manufacturing and selling sewing machine spare parts and face mask machines.
+The Group's only reportable segment in the years ended December 31, 2024 and 2023 are the sewing machine spare parts segment as the Group's main activities are manufacturing and selling sewing machine spare parts and face mask machines.
 The accounting policy of the reportable segment is the same as Note 4 "summary of significant accounting policies".